The Zoo is open daily from 10 am to 5 pm starting March 28.

 Attractions, Encounters, & More

 Have a unique experience at the Zoo!
-Up close, feeding, or touch encounters with animals like our flamingos, okapi, Galapagos tortoises, North American river otters and southern white rhino, are often available.
+Up close, feeding, or touch encounters with animals like our flamingos, capybaras & anteaters, Galapagos tortoises, North American river otters, and southern white rhino, are often available.
 Click the button below for more information.

 Experience the thrill of having one of the Zoo’s Masai giraffes eat a piece of lettuce directly from your hand!
 This is an experience guaranteed to delight any Zoo visitor.
 Giraffe feeding will take place on the giraffe deck or inside the giraffe barn during inclement weather.